 If you do make it earlier in the day and don’t finish you could warm again in the air fryer (ideally).
 380 degrees F for about 3 minutes should do it.
 Beyond that it will dry out though so I wouldn’t warm again more than once.
 Give them a whirl.
 Even if your kids are picky I bet they might try these because they are “cute”.

 With a variety of fun sauces too they are more likely to think it’s a fun snack.
-Mine as teens will now make these themselves with different coatings.
+Mine as teens will now make these and chicken bites themselves with different coatings and dips.
 A great recipe to pop into the oven after school that take less than 30 minutes to done.

 ***** If you LOVED this recipe give it 5 Stars below and let everyone know what you thought about it. 😉